-In either case, the green wires with yellow tracer connect to terminals No. 1 and No. 3.
+In either case, the white wires with green and yellow tracers connect to terminals No. 1 and No. 3.

 When the generator is shipped, the small plate at the power inlet indicates the line voltage for which the transformer is connected.
 If connections are changed, reverse this plate.